 Sorting

-For ETL.ET streams can have specific characteristics.
+For ETL.NET streams can have specific characteristics.
 These characteristics are sometimes required by some operators.
 There are some operator to issue streams with there characteristics.

 SortedStream